marketplacer/alert-view-with-callback-swift/README.md

 }
 ```

-## Unit test friendly
+## Testing alert view

-It is easy to verify your alert functionality in unit tests.
+It is easy to verify your alert view functionality in unit tests.
+You can verify the title, text inputs and buttons of the alert view.
+In addition, one can emulate user entering text into the text imputs and tapping a button.

-It can be done by subclassing `AlertViewWithCallback` in tests and injecting the object into your code.
+In order to test your alert view simply add [AlertViewWithCallbackMock.swift](https://raw.githubusercontent.com/exchangegroup/alert-view-with-callback-swift/master/AlertViewWithCallback/AlertViewWithCallbackMock.swift) to your project and inject `AlertViewWithCallbackMock` into your app from the unit test.

-We have already done it in `AlertViewWithCallbackMock.swift` file with `AlertViewWithCallbackMock` class.
+This is demonstrated in [this unit test](https://raw.githubusercontent.com/exchangegroup/alert-view-with-callback-swift/master/AlertViewWithCallbackTests/AlertViewWithCallbackTests.swift).

 ## Demo